 9 simonton double hungs plus one casement

-A contractor from Cape May says:
+Contractor from Cape May

 Have customer with 9 Simonton tilt in double hung.
 Property build 2006.
 Need balances, shoes and pivot bars.